GeorgeChirikov/FoodieDiary/docs/Download.md

    ```bash
    git clone https://github.com/GeorgeChirikov/FoodieDiary.git
    ```

+4. Gradle Sync:
+   - Open the project in Android Studio.
+   - Sync the Gradle files.

-4. Run the `app` package to start the application.
+5. Run the `app` package to start the application.

-5. Enjoy!
+6. Enjoy!

 ****